 Figure 1.
-The game consists of five phases $(t_0 \text{ to } t_4)$.
+The game consists of five phases $(t_0 \text{ to } t_4)$ .
 The phases are sequential and the phase's active player is indicated in brackets.
 The boxed tuples indicate the payoffs in the order of (Sender, Target).
-The payoff parameters are the domestic audience cost a_S and a_T due to the target's concession to a threat (audience benefit for the sender), the domestic audience cost b_S and b_T for the sender's backing down after the threat (i.e., audience 'benefit' for the target) and two cost terms c_S and c_T reflecting the economic costs resulting from engaging in coercion.
+The payoff parameters are the domestic audience cost $a_S$ and $a_T$ due to the target's concession to a threat (audience benefit for the sender), the domestic audience cost $b_S$ and $b_T$ for the sender's backing down after the threat (i.e., audience 'benefit' for the target) and two cost terms $c_S$ and $c_T$ reflecting the economic costs resulting from engaging in coercion.
 The probabilities stated underneath every branch are discussed in Section 3.4.

-Phase t_0 - Initial stage
+Phase $t_0$ - Initial stage

-The start of phase t_0 represents the baseline phase before a contested policy event occurred.
+The start of phase $t_0$ represents the baseline phase before a contested policy event occurred.
 No player takes any action within the game tree, i.e., there is no 'game' element in this phase.
 With external reasons (not related to the game tree), the policy issue appears, with a positive effect on the target and a negative effect on the sender.
-The resulting payoffs are marked by (-1,1): a negative (-1) payoff for the sender, and a positive (1) payoff for the target.
+The resulting payoffs are marked by (-1, 1): a negative (-1) payoff for the sender, and a positive (1) payoff for the target.
 The values -1 and 1 are taken for simplicity.

-Phase t_1 - Decision to threat (sender's turn)
+Phase $t_1$ - Decision to threat (sender's turn)

-In phase t_1 , the sender needs to decide how to address the policy issue.
-If she decides to settle with the status quo, the game ends with the same payoffs as phase t_1 started with: (-1,1).
-The alternative is to issue a (economic or military) threat of coercion, which continues the game to phase t_2 .
+In phase $t_1$ , the sender needs to decide how to address the policy issue.
+If she decides to settle with the status quo, the game ends with the same payoffs as phase $t_1$ started with: (-1, 1).
+The alternative is to issue a (economic or military) threat of coercion, which continues the game to phase $t_2$ .
 This stage engages with the concept of hands-tying (Fearon, 1997).
 Here, the sender commits herself to the domestic audience cost, if backed down on the threat.

-Phase t_2 - Reaction to threat (target's turn)
+Phase $t_2$ - Reaction to threat (target's turn)

-The target state responds to a threat in phase t_2 , either conceding to it or not.
-If the target concedes, the payoffs do not return to the initial (0,0) in t_0 , because the target faces a domestic audience cost of $-a_T$ for abandoning its policy and the sender receives a domestic audience benefit of $+a_S$ for a foreign policy success.
-If the target state decides not to concede, the game enters phase t_3 .
+The target state responds to a threat in phase $t_2$ , either conceding to it or not.
+If the target concedes, the payoffs do not return to the initial (0,0) in $t_0$ , because the target faces a domestic audience cost of $-a_T$ for abandoning its policy and the sender receives a domestic audience benefit of $+a_S$ for a foreign policy success.
+If the target state decides not to concede, the game enters phase $t_3$ .

-Phase t_3 - Decision to follow up (sender's turn)
+Phase $t_3$ - Decision to follow up (sender's turn)

 Now, the sender state has to decide whether or not to follow up on the threat and engage in coercion.
-If she backs down, the game ends, returning the initial issue to the status quo (-1,1) and adding a domestic audience cost $-b_S$ for the sender, penalising issuing an empty threat, and a domestic audience benefit $+b_T$ for the target for standing firm in face of foreign pressure.
+If she backs down, the game ends, returning the initial issue to the status quo (-1, 1) and adding a domestic audience cost $-b_S$ for the sender, penalising issuing an empty threat, and a domestic audience benefit $+b_T$ for the target for standing firm in face of foreign pressure.

-Phase t_4 - Final stage
+Phase $t_4$ - Final stage

-If the sender state decides to engage in coercion, the game continues and ends in phase t_4 .
-We parametrise the coercion cost with (c_S, c_T) , which are a combination of the eventual conflict outcome (status quo or not), domestic audience costs and economic cost of war or economic sanctions (or both).
-We assume that the costs of engagement in a coercion are large, so that $c_S \gg a_S, b_S$ and $c_T \gg a_T, b_T$.
+If the sender state decides to engage in coercion, the game continues and ends in phase $t_4$ .
+We parametrise the coercion cost with $(c_S, c_T)$ , which are a combination of the eventual conflict outcome (status quo or not), domestic audience costs and economic cost of war or economic sanctions (or both).
+We assume that the costs of engagement in a coercion are large, so that $c_S \gg a_S, b_S$ and $c_T \gg a_T, b_T$ .
 What is more, this is the stage where the concept of sinking costs enters the game theory model.
-Sinking costs is a strategy where the sender state can decrease the coercion cost; yet it occurs ex ante, before players move on the decision tree.
+Sinking costs is a strategy where the sender state can decrease the coercion cost; yet it occurs ex ante, before players move on the decision tree, thus this mechanism is exogenous to our model.